-- 4. The employee must be in good standing with the Agency and be current with all required continuing education, annual corporate compliance testing/training, annual HIPPA testing/training and health screenings at the time of the request. - 5.
-The employee will make the request through their assigned supervisor who will verify with the scheduling supervisor that a full time position is available. - 6.
+- 1. The employee must make the request through their immediate supervisor who will verify that a position is available. - 2.
 Once availability has been determined and the employee's supervisor is in agreement with the transition, the supervisor will forward a letter of recommendation to the manager requesting that the employee be granted full time status.
 The letter of recommendation must include a start date that is at the beginning of a pay period.
-Sufficient time for the transition approval process must be considered when determining the start date. - 7.
-The manager will forward the approval to the scheduling supervisor.
-The scheduling supervisor will process the PAF (personnel action form).
-The Deputy Director of Operations will be notified of the final approval.
+Sufficient time for the transition approval process must be considered when determining the start date. - 3.
+The manager will forward the approval to the Forecasting Supervisor.
+The Forecasting Supervisor will process the personnel action form (PAF).
+The Deputy Director of Operations will be notified of the final approval. - 4.
+If you are a returning Relief Crew Chief, you will remain in that function upon return to full-time status.
+You will be ranked accordingly into the Relief Crew Chief pool.
+A Crew Chief assignment will be determined by the Crew Chief Bid Process.